Stem Cell Treatment Basics

 What is a Stem Cell?

 Stem cells are the building blocks of life–essential to every organism.
 They self-renew and replicate, with the ability to form any type of tissue in the body.
-Adult stem cells from one organ can create tissue for another organ, a quality known as plasticity.
+Adult stem cells are undifferentiated cells, meaning that cells from one part of the body can transform their function to that of other types of tissue, a quality known as plasticity.
 Plasticity is the key function of stem cells in regenerative medicine.

 How Does the Lung Institute use Stem Cells?

 The Stem Cell Treatment Process

 The stem cells are harvested from the patient’s own blood or bone marrow.
-The stem cells are separated and returned to the patient intravenously or through the use of a nebulizer.
+The stem cells are separated and returned to the patient intravenously.
 Once the cells are returned to the patient, they can begin to promote healing.